mikesparr/typescript-postgres-auth-example/README.md

  * As a `user`, I want to be able to **view** a list of `roles` (*without permissions*) so I know what roles are available
  * As a `user`, I want to be able to `logout`, so that my authentication session cannot be used by others
  * As a `user`, I want to be informed if attempts to gain access to my account occur, so I can help prevent unauthorized access
+ * As a `user`, I want to be able to disable one or more devices (tokens), so I can prevent unauthorized access

 ### Admin
  * As an `admin`, I want to be able to `search` by city name, so I can view geo data about the city